 Companies of every size and across every industry can benefit from corporate reputation management, especially when customer reviews data shows only 48% of Americans place trust in businesses as an institution.

-It holds truer than ever in today’s age, when consumers make purchase decisions based on brand or corporate reputation, perhaps more so than on advertising, direct sales messages, pricing, or promotional content.
+This reinforces the idea that today’s consumers make purchase decisions based on brand or corporate reputation, perhaps even more so than on advertising, direct sales messages, pricing, or promotional content.

 Corporate reputation management typically involves a combination of strategies used to shape the consumer perception of your brand.

-Apart from media relations, PR efforts, and press release distribution, managing corporate reputation can also involve search engine optimization (SEO), social media listening and management, reputation marketing, employer branding, and customer experience management as parts of a single holistic process.
+Apart from media relations, PR efforts, and press release distribution, managing corporate reputation can also involve local SEO (search engine optimization), powerful community management, reputation marketing, employer reputation management, and customer experience marketing as parts of a single holistic process.

 Corporate reputation management requires companies to listen to the people who support their business: customers, employees, stakeholders, and local communities.

 The current state of your brand’s corporate reputation also determines the ability to hire and retain top talent.
-Today’s business leaders understand that this kind of recruiting advantage is one of the keys to company success and growth.
-That’s why employer branding has become a key area of focus for organizations.
+Today’s leaders understand that this recruiting advantage is one of the keys to company success and growth, which is why a strong employer brand is a key area of focus for organizations.
+Consider this:

-While it may not seem immediately clear how disaster relief efforts, charity events, or plastic-free campaigns could translate to increased market value or improved consumer brand perception, community outreach — and just being good corporate citizens in general — can work wonders for your corporate reputation.
+While it may not seem immediately clear how disaster relief efforts, charity events, or plastic-free campaigns could translate to increased market value or improved consumer brand perception, community outreach — and just being good corporate citizens in general — is integral for effective corporate reputation management.

 In 2008, singer-songwriter Dave Carroll arrived in Chicago’s O’Hare airport and discovered that his $3,500 Taylor guitar had been damaged by the baggage handlers of United Airlines.

-He repeatedly tried to get a process claimed, but United said no and refused to reimburse him.
-For nine months, Carroll sent emails, made phone calls, pleaded with the airline’s customer service reps, and suggested that $1,200 in flight vouchers would be enough to compensate for the damaged guitar.
+He repeatedly tried to get a process claimed, but United refused and chose not to reimburse him.
+For nine months, Carroll sent emails, made phone calls, pleaded with the customer service, and suggested that $1,200 in flight vouchers would be enough to compensate for the damaged guitar.

 Your company’s next potential crisis may not necessarily be a viral hit.
-It could take on the form of a scathing online review, a disgruntled ex-employee airing it out on social media, a fleeting yet forceful Instagram story.
+It could take on the form of a scathing online review, a disgruntled ex-employee airing it out on social media, or a fleeting, yet forceful Instagram story.

-These steps prevent you from becoming vulnerable to nightmares such as the one United Airlines had.
+Implementing these actions can prevent a brand from succumbing to the same issues as United Airlines.
 Failure to plan for and act in times of crisis can be costly, and it can lead to long-term damage to the corporate reputation on top of reduced stakeholder value.